 The women of the Kalbelia tribe twist, sway, and spin to the music played by their male counterparts.
 The moves made by them replicate that of the serpent.
 Glimpses of acrobatics are also evident in the dance, highlighting the dancer's litheness and flexibility.

 The pace of the dance gradually increases with time and presents a sight to behold.
 While the women master the art of dancing, the men play the musical instruments skillfully.
 A number of traditional instruments are played like dholak, khanjari, sarangi, and most importantly, the poongi or the 'been.'
 Been is a conventional musical instrument used to charm the snakes and thus is an important part of the dance and the heritage of the tribe.

 Exhibiting the vibrancy of Rajasthan and its connection to the snakes, the attire of the Kalbelia dance is very impressive, though always in black.
 The widely flared long skirt compliment well with the Angrakhi and the Odhani.
 A beautiful canvas of colors is created when the women dance to the impromptu lyrics and music.
 Tattoos, jewelry, and clothes embroidered with small mirrors and silver threads are other important parts of the Kalbelia Folk Dance.

 Where is Kalbelia Dance performed?

-To be enamored by a performances of Kalbelia Folk Songs and Dance, head towards the Thar Desert.
-The timeless desert is where it originated and is till date a cherished part of the culture.
-Attend a performance at Jaisalmer, Jodhpur, Bikaner, Barmer, Jalore, Pushkar or Jaipur.
-The folk dance have gained international recognition and now is an integral part of the heritage of Rajasthan.
+To be enamored by Kalbelia Folk Songs and Dance performances, head towards the Thar Desert.
+The timeless desert is where it originated and is, to date, a cherished part of the culture.
+Attend a performance at Jaisalmer, Jodhpur, Bikaner, Barmer, Jalore, Pushkar, or Jaipur.
+The folk dance has gained international recognition and is now an integral part of the heritage of Rajasthan.